2020PB/police-brutality/reports/Delaware.md

 Dover PD is investigating the use of force incident.

-tags: arrest, tackle, shove, push, knee, strike, protestor
+tags: arrest, tackle, shove, push, knee, strike, protester

 id: de-dover-2